Sébastien Bassong: Tottenham Hotspur

 On 6 August 2009, it was confirmed he had passed a medical at Spurs signing a five-year deal and completed an £8 million move to the North London club that same day.
 Newcastle United previously rejected a £10 million from Tottenham Hotspur for him.

 Bassong scored on his debut for Tottenham in a 2–1 victory over Liverpool, heading in the winner from a free kick cross from teammate Luka Modrić in the 59th minute.
 During a 3–0 loss against Chelsea on 22 September 2009, he suffered a concussion "after falling awkwardly in a collision with Nicolas Anelka" and had to be substituted.
 But Bassong was given an "all clear", allowing him to return to the starting lineup for the side.
-He started in every match since the start of the season, due to the absent of Jonathan Woodgate and Ledley King until he missed one match in early–November after suffering from a hamstring injury.
+He started in every match since the start of the season, due to the absence of Jonathan Woodgate and Ledley King until he missed one match in early–November after suffering from a hamstring injury.
 Since returning to the first team from a hamstring injury, Bassong continued to fight for his first team place, as he was featured in and out of the club's starting lineup.
 At the end of the 2009–10 season, Bassong went on to make thirty–eight appearances and scoring once in all competitions.